operator-framework/operator-sdk/doc/ansible/dev/advanced_options.md

 Operator **admins** can override the value by setting an environment variable in the format `WORKER_<kind>_<group>`.
-This variable must be all uppercase, and periods are replaced with underscores.
+This variable must be all uppercase, and periods (e.g. in the group name) are replaced with underscores.

 For the memcached operator example, the component parts are retrieved with a GET on the operator: